 Long before the arrival of the Star Wars manga, however, came the first anime feature adapting Galaxy Express 999.
 Leiji Matsumoto’s 1977 manga is set in a future where humans have learned to perfectly transfer their minds and emotions into mechanical bodies.
 This film arguably does a better job than the prequel trilogy of putting a character like Anakin Skywalker under a sympathetic spotlight.
 Tetsuro is obsessed with getting his own mechanised body, giving him eternal life and freedoms he could never have as a human.
 And so, he and his mother quest to get aboard the Galaxy Express 999 – a space train that only comes to Earth once a year – so they can travel to the Andromeda Galaxy, the fabled utopia where anyone, from any walk of life, is free to inhabit one of these otherwise astronomically expensive bodies.
 Before they even reach the station, however, Count Mecha and a gang of “human hunters” kill Tetsuro’s mother, who tells him to go on, find his mechanised body and live the eternal life she couldn’t.

-Galaxy Express 999, Space Pirate Captain Harlock, the star-bound operatics of Space Battleship Yamato, and the beloved Mobile Suit Gundam franchise are all in line for the title of the ‘Star Wars of Japan’, ever being argued over by anime fans.
+Galaxy Express 999, Space Pirate Captain Harlock, the star-bound operatics of Space Battleship Yamato, Legend of Galactic Heroes and the beloved Mobile Suit Gundam franchise are all in line for the title of the ‘Star Wars of Japan’, ever being argued over by anime fans.
 Although many think Gundam’s giant lightsabers in space are the only crossover point, the two universes share more in common than it would seem at first glance.
 Gundam is celebrated for working in shades of grey, with a sympathetic villain and questionable hero consistently present, while Star Wars is often disregarded as light and dark.
 But you only need look as far as the prequels to see that this view is flawed.

 Anakin spends his whole life before he becomes Darth Vader in the ghostly grey area of the conscience; pained, prideful, yet devoted to those he loves.
 And when you delve deeper than the movies, considering The Clone Wars TV show, the offshoot video games and novels, you find even more characters who feel most at home drifting between the light and dark.
 Take Anakin’s padawan Ahsoka Tano, who later exists outside of the Jedi and the Sith, or Revan of the Old Republic, the Dark Lord manipulated for the Jedi’s own ends.